Quitting Tobacco & Vaping

 Alcohol & Other Drug Use

-The Well offers a variety of support and resources to students with questions or concerns about alcohol and/or drug use.
+The Health Promotion and Well-Being Center (The Well) offers a variety of support and resources to students with questions or concerns about alcohol and/or drug use.
 Students are encouraged to stop by the Well, call 804-828-WELL, or email firstname.lastname@example.org for more information.

 Rams in Recovery is VCU's Collegiate Recovery Program which works to support students in all stages of recovery.
 To connect or learn more, email email@example.com, call Tom Bannard at 804-828-1663, or check out the Rams in Recovery facebook page.
 Examples of resources offered include: